CharafeddineMechalikh/PureEdgeSim/README.md

 ## New version 2.2.0 (nov 2nd 2019)

-*   The code has been improved
+*   The code has been improved.

-*   Fixed some minor bugs
+*   Fixed some minor bugs.

-*   Added some tutorials and examples (more to be added soon) on how to implement your own energy model, mobility model, your custom edge devices/ datacenters , custom orchestrator and custom tasks generator
+*   Added some tutorials and examples (more to be added soon) on how to implement your own energy model, mobility model, your custom edge devices/ datacenters , custom orchestrator and custom tasks generator.

 ## New version 2.0.0 (oct 24th 2019)

-*   The code has been revisited and cleaned, now it is more readable
+*   The code has been revisited and cleaned, now it is more readable.

-*   New mobility model and new parameters for mobility update
+*   New mobility model and new parameters for mobility update.

-Now it uses speed in m/s instead of intervals
+Now it uses speed in m/s instead of intervals.

 The new mobility model works on demand, instead of generating a list for each device containing all its location changes (from the beginning of the simulation).

-The egde devices will request the next location only when needed (which reduces the use of memory)
+The egde devices will request the next location only when needed (which reduces the use of memory).

-*   New and more realistic energy model
+*   New and more realistic energy model.

-*   Added initialization time to simulation parameters (in order to ignore the time when the resources are being generated)
+*   Added initialization time to simulation parameters (in order to ignore the time when the resources are being generated).

-*   Some bugs here and there has been fixed
+*   Some bugs here and there has been fixed.

-*   Added ram as a propoerty to EdgeDataCenter class
+*   Added ram as a propoerty to EdgeDataCenter class.

-*   Added real time simulation map (now you can verify and check how your mobility model is working)
+*   Added real time simulation map (now you can verify and check how your mobility model is working).

-*   Added some real time charts
+*   Added some real time charts.

-Showing the CPU utilization of Cloud, Fog and Edge resources, the WAN utilization, and the tasks success rate
+Showing the CPU utilization of Cloud, Fog and Edge resources, the WAN utilization, and the tasks success rate.

-*   Added the possibility to generate charts at the end of the simulation and to save them in a *.PNG format
+*   Added the possibility to generate charts at the end of the simulation and to save them in a *.PNG format.

-More than 64 high resolution charts can be generated with one click, in order to make it easier for the user to check his simlation results
+More than 64 high resolution charts can be generated with one click, in order to make it easier for the user to check his simlation results.

 The user can always generate other charts using the generated `.csv` file.

-*   Added new simulation parameters regarding charts (displaying them, the refresh delay, saving them..)
+*   Added new simulation parameters regarding charts (displaying them, the refresh delay, saving them..).

-*   The ability to enable or desable orchestrators
+*   The ability to enable or desable orchestrators.

 If disabled, the device will orchestrate its tasks by itself.

 If enabled, the user can select any devices/datacenters to be the orchestrators,

-Then, the tasks will be sent to the nearest orchestrator in order to find the best offloading destination
+Then, the tasks will be sent to the nearest orchestrator in order to find the best offloading destination.

 *   Now the containers network usage can be found in the `.csv` file.